LiamOsler/NewsWebsite/README.md

 ## Sample Code:
 ### Creating tables for the users, their salt and peppers:
+Three tables will be used for the login process, the users table, the userSaltAndPepper table and the userHashes table.
+The userHashes table contains the
 ```sql
 CREATE TABLE users (
     userID int AUTO_INCREMENT,